cyber-meow/anime_screenshot_pipeline/README.md

 ### Inference

-At this point we finally get a model to classify the characters of the series!
+At this point we finally get a model to the characters of the series!
 To use it run
 ```
-python classify_faces.py --dataset_path /path/to/classification_data_dir \
+python classify_characters.py --dataset_path /path/to/classification_data_dir \
 --checkpoint_path ../path/to/checkpoint_dir/trained_checkpoint_name.ckpt \
 --src_dir /path/to/image_dir
 ```